 A few years back, I posted about seeing a visual quote of a Transformers shot in Tangled/Rapunzel and another in Rango.
 Since then I have found

-three four five more.
+three four five seven more.
 Does that mean I get to name it?
 If so, I’m dubbing it the “over the top” shot.

 Here are the original three that got me started:

 This is a rare example of a shot from a contemporary film spawning imitation soon after its release.
 Usually, it takes years before filmmakers get up the courage to use an especially innovative technique (think dolly/zoom and DePalma 360).

 The obvious exception would be bullet-time from The Matrix (itself borrowed from Tim MacMillan’s pioneering Time Slice work).
 The success of The Matrix immediately led to a flood of bullet-time shots.
 I even worked on a bid for a movie with a whole plot built around the effect.
 Thankfully, it never got the green light.
 I think seeing a bullet time shot in Shrek was my signal that that type of shot was officially done.